-Member Grievances

-Blue Cross Complete

-P.O.
-Box 41789

-North Charleston, SC 29423

-Customer Service1-800-228-8554

-TTY: 1-888-987-5832

-24 hours a day, seven days a week
+- Member Grievances Blue Cross Complete P.O.
+Box 41789 North Charleston, SC 29423 - Blue Cross Complete Customer Service 1-800-228-8554 24 hours a day, seven days a week

 If a written grievance is submitted, Blue Cross Complete will acknowledge receipt within 2 business days of receiving the grievance.
 The member will receive a resolution within 30 calendar days.
-Note: Timeframes may be extended up to 14 calendar days if the member request an extension or if Blue Cross Complete determines that additional information is needed, and the delay is in the best interest of the member.
+Note: Timeframes may be extended up to 14 calendar days if the member request an extension or if Blue Cross Complete determines that additional information is needed and the delay is in the best interest of the member.

-Members can also ask to present a grievance in person at the following address:
+A grievance can also be presented in person at the following address:

 Blue Cross Complete

 Suite 1300

 4000 Town Center

 Southfield, MI 48075

-Members can arrange for transportation to the Blue Cross Complete office by dialing 1-888-803-4947, TTY users, call 711.
+Members can arrange for transportation to the Blue Cross Complete office by dialing 1-888-803-4947.